Cray-HPE/docs-csm/upgrade/1.0/resource_material/common/upgrade-steps.md

 2. Watch the console for the node being rebuilt by exec'ing into the conman pod and connect to the console (press `&.` to exit).

-    > **NOTE:** If the node being upgraded is `ncn-m001`, the adminstrator will need to watch the using the web interface for the bmc (typically https://SYSTEM-ncn-m001-mgmt/viewer.html).
+    > **NOTE:** If the node being upgraded is `ncn-m001`, the administrator will need to watch the using the web interface for the bmc (typically https://SYSTEM-ncn-m001-mgmt/viewer.html).

     ```bash
     ncn# kubectl -n services exec -it $(kubectl get po -n services | grep conman | awk '{print $1}') -- /bin/sh -c 'conman -j <xname>'